MicrosoftDocs/fabric-docs/docs/workload-development-kit/backend-authentication.md

 * **Validation and parsing of the authorization header value**: This is done in the [FetchSubjectAndAppTokenTokenFromHeader](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Backend/src/Services/AuthenticationService.cs#L102) method.
 The token must start with the "SubjectAndAppToken1.0" prefix and include two tokens - `subjectToken` and `appToken`.

-* **Entra token properties validation**: Both `subjectToken` and `appToken` are validated for common AAD token properties in the [ValidateAadTokenCommon](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Backend/src/Services/AuthenticationService.cs#L102) method.
+* **Entra token properties validation**: Both `subjectToken` and `appToken` are validated for common Microsoft Entra token properties in the [ValidateAadTokenCommon](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Backend/src/Services/AuthenticationService.cs#L102) method.
 These properties include token signature, token lifetime, token audience (workload app audience), and token version (1.0) and issuer.

-* **appToken properties validation**: The `appToken` should not have an `scp` claim but should have an `idtyp` claim with *app* as the value.
+* **appToken properties validation**: The `appToken` shouldn't have an `scp` claim but should have an `idtyp` claim with *app* as the value.
 We also check that `tid` claim in the workload publisher tenant ID.

     Sample appToken claims: